gramhagen/ml-dashboard/README.rst

     .. code-block:: bash

         # build the container
-        docker build -t obeya deploy
+        docker build -t ml-dashboard deploy

         # run the container ENV can be [<dev>, test, prod], expose ports 80 and 9001
-        docker run -e "ENV=prod" -p 80:80 -p 9001:9001 -it obeya
+        docker run -e "ENV=prod" -p 80:80 -p 9001:9001 -it ml-dashboard

     b.
 Local Installation (the following directories must be installed, or config files should be modified)

             - /usr/local/virtualenvs : to house python virtual environments
-            - /usr/local/obeya : where the source code is
+            - /usr/local/ml-dashboard : where the source code is
-            - /var/run/obeya : where the uwsgi pid and socket files go
+            - /var/run/ml-dashboard : where the uwsgi pid and socket files go
-            - /var/log/obeya : where all logs are written
+            - /var/log/ml-dashboard : where all logs are written

     .. code-block:: bash

-        # create obeya virtualenv
+        # create ml-dashboard virtualenv
-        mkvirtualenv /usr/local/virtualenvs/obeya
+        mkvirtualenv /usr/local/virtualenvs/ml-dashboard
         pip install --upgrade pip
         pip install -r requirements.txt
         python manage.py init